 This service forms part of the employability programme delivered by Clacks Works, part of Clackmannanshire Council, using funding from Fair Start Scotland and the Employability Fund.
 The service has provided money and welfare benefits advice since June 2018.
-The part-time worker (21 hours per week) works closely with the team at Clacks Works who refer clients for assistance with the financial aspects of taking up employment.
-After an initial contract which ended in November 2020, a new contract was agreed up until the end of March 2022 and this has now been extended by a further year to March 2023.
+The project worker works closely with the team at Clacks Works who refer clients for assistance with the financial aspects of taking up employment.
+The initial contract to November 2020 has been extended annually and the hours increased from 20 hours per week to 28 hours per week from September 2022.
+The latest contract for the year to March 2024 has been extended to 42 hours per week in response to the success of the project.